Can you kiss with false teeth?

 One sure-fire tip-off that you have false teeth will come from the meal selection you make from the dinner menu.
 As long as your choice includes items you can eat safely and confidently, there should be no problem.

-The cleaner and fresher smelling your dentures are before your date, the better you will feel about them.
+The cleaner and fresher smelling your dentures are before your date, the better and more confident you will feel about them.
 The dazzling smile you will end up with will surely be what will be remembered after the date is over.

 For more information on cleaning your dentures, click here.